Skip to main content Skip to navigation

 Course overview

-Our MSc in Economics and Data Science is for students in Economics who would like to specialise in Data Science and Machine Learning through a postgraduate-level degree.
+Our MSc in Economics is particularly well-suited for students in Economics who wish to specialise or gain additional skills in Data Science and Machine Learning and how such skills may be applied within Economics, Public Policy, Industry and related sectors.
 The course links economic theory and empirical economics with the fast-developing field of Data Science.
 You will acquire knowledge and skills in statistical (machine) learning, and use these in your study of applications in macroeconomic and microeconomic theory, econometrics and big data.
 An 8,000-word dissertation provides an opportunity to explore your own interests across these fields of study.

 You will be automatically enrolled on a pre-sessional Mathematics and Statistics programme to equip you with the relevant methodological skills you need to succeed.